-5.4.4 "Dependencies of Security Functional Requirements
+5.4.4 Dependencies of Security Functional Requirements

-- All dependencies of Security Functional Requirements have been fulfilled in this Security Target except: - those justified in the BSI-CC-PP-0084-2014 protection profile security requirements rationale, - those justifed in AUG security requirements rationale, - the dependency of FCS_COP.1 and FCS_CKM.1 on FCS_CKM.4 (see discussion below). - the dependency of FMT_MSA.1 / Loader and FMT_MSA.3 / Loader on FMT_SMR.1 (see discussion below). - Details are provided in Table 13 below.
+- All dependencies of Security Functional Requirements have been fulfilled in this Security Target except: - those justified in the BSI-CC-PP-0084-2014 protection profile security requirements rationale, - those justifed in AUG security requirements rationale, - the dependency of FCS_COP.1 and FCS_CKM.1 on FCS_CKM.4 (see discussion below). - the dependency of FMT_MSA.3 / APPLI_FWL on FMT_MSA.1 and FMT_SMR.1 (see discussion below). - 254 Details are provided in Table 13 below.